AnneCh/Portfolio_build/LOGS.md

+20.06.22

+at running `npm start`, eveyrthing compiled properly yet my page is blank.
+Found out here the problem was coming from, I had added something from a tutorial that crashed the code.

+Now the problem is that MainDev and MainMul aren't loading and sending me to a blank page.
+What Else and Contact load under the Home component instead of replacing it.

 18.06.22

 Taking a day off to return to the Udemy web developper bootcamp 2022 and deepen my knowledge of javascript.
 Today's lessons will be about Array Callback Methods, that I clearly do not master and that will definitely be useful to build this portfolio and my trading bot (to see the equivalent with Python)